patthoege/hangmangame-pp3-python/README.md

 ### Features Left to Implement
-- Keep track of the scores for each gaming session and create a leaderboard to store the best scores
+- Keep track of the scores for each gaming session and create a leaderboard to store the best scores.
 - Implement multiple difficulty levels.
 - Django framework to implement styling and a structured layout.